chir-set/PathReformat/README.md

 Visual comfort of the reformated displacement is as smooth as the curve is.
 There should not be hundreds of points constituting the path ( point here is not the regularly spaced balls seen on screen).

-Best result is obtained with curve markups.
+Best result is obtained with markup curves.
 These can also be resampled to fewer points.
 [VMTK](https://github.com/vmtk/SlicerExtension-VMTK) centerline models cannot be resampled.

 The markup curve can be a computed result, like those of [VMTK](https://github.com/vmtk/SlicerExtension-VMTK) centerline markups.
 It can also be hand-drawn.
 The latter approach can  be appropriate for quick reformated visualization of a short segment of sinuous arteries, like the iliacs and subclavians.